hazelcast/hazelcast/site/docs/tutorials/cdc.md

 <path_to_jet>/bin/jet-stop
 ```

-You can use Docker to stop all of the running containers:
+You can use Docker to stop all running containers:

 ```bash
 docker stop mysqlterm mysql
 ```

-Again, since we used the `--rm` flag when starting the connectors,
+Again, since we've used the `--rm` flag when starting the connectors,
-Docker should remove them right after it stops them.
+Docker should remove them right after we stop them.
-We can verify that all of the other processes are stopped and removed:
+We can verify that all processes are stopped and removed with following
+command:

 ```bash
 docker ps -a
 ```

-Of course, if any are still running, simply stop them using
-`docker stop <name>` or `docker stop <containerId>`.